Once upon a time, motorcycle rallies were downright primitive.

 Let’s hope a snake doesn’t bite you on your tender parts in the process.

-If it does, and you start to black out, the last thing you’ll ever hear is verse 15 of a song about worrying things you can do with a handkerchief and the love of your life.
+If it does, and you start to black out, the last thing you’ll ever hear is that same guy offering verse 15 of a song about worrying things you can do with a handkerchief and the love of your life.

 Motorcycle Rallies Were a Nature Experience